 - 3.5.4 The definition of each broadcast or group call area should take into account factors such as the speed of trains on the line (stopping distance) and the operational control areas.
 (O) - 3.5.5 It is acceptable that mobiles which move out of the call area during the call be dropped from the call.
 (I) - 3.5.6 Mobiles configured for reception of railway emergency calls entering into a call area where a railway emergency call is ongoing shall automatically join this call.
-(M) - 3.5.7 Cab Radios configured for reception of a call to all drivers in the same area entering an area where a call to all drivers in the same area is ongoing shall automatically join this call unless involved in a higher priority call or involved in a call of the same priority.
-(M) - 3.5.8 Requirement 3.5.7 needs further technical specification changes before field implementation can be achieved.
-(I)
+(M) - 3.5.7 Deleted. - 3.5.8 Deleted.